proycon/folia/docs/source/coreference_annotation.rst

 .. as suggested by Orphee De Clerq:

-* ``modality`` - A subset that can be used to indicate that there is modality or negation in this coreference link.
+* ``mod`` - A subset that can be used to indicate that there is modality or negation in this coreference link.
 * ``time``  - A subset used to indicate a time dependency.
 An example of a time dependency is seen in the sentence: *"Bert De Graeve, until recently CEO, will now take up a position as CFO"*.
 Here
 "Bert De Graeve", "CEO"  and "CFO" would all be part of the same coreference chain, and the second coreferencelink ("CEO") can be marked as being in the past using the "time" attribute.
 * ``level`` - A subset used that can indicate the level on which the coreference holds.
 A possible value suggestion could be ``sense``, indicating that only on sense-level there is a coreference relation, as opposed to an actual reference.